Adaptive bitrate streaming: Self-learning clients

 In recent years, the benefits of self-learning algorithms in adaptive bitrate streaming have been investigated in academia.
-While most of the initial self-learning approaches are implemented at the server-side (e.g. performing admission control using reinforcement learning or artificial neural networks), more recent research is focusing on the development of self-learning HTTP Adaptive Streaming clients.
+While most of the initial self-learning approaches are implemented at the server-side (e.g., performing admission control using reinforcement learning or artificial neural networks), more recent research is focusing on the development of self-learning HTTP Adaptive Streaming clients.
 Multiple approaches have been presented in literature using the SARSA or Q-learning algorithm.
 In all of these approaches, the client state is modeled using, among others, information about the current perceived network throughput and buffer filling level.
 Based on this information, the self-learning client autonomously decides which quality level to select for the next video segment.
-The learning process is steered using feedback information, representing the Quality of Experience (QoE) (e.g. based on the quality level, the number of switches and the number of video freezes).
+The learning process is steered using feedback information, representing the Quality of Experience (QoE) (e.g., based on the quality level, the number of switches and the number of video freezes).
 Furthermore, it was shown that multi-agent Q-learning can be applied to improve QoE fairness among multiple adaptive streaming clients.

 Criticisms

 HTTP-based adaptive bit rate technologies are significantly more operationally complex than traditional streaming technologies.
 Some of the documented considerations are things such as additional storage and encoding costs, and challenges with maintaining quality globally.
 There have also been some interesting dynamics found around the interactions between complex adaptive bit rate logic competing with complex TCP flow control logic.

 However, these criticisms have been outweighed in practice by the economics and scalability of HTTP delivery: whereas non-HTTP streaming solutions require massive deployment of specialized streaming server infrastructure, HTTP-based adaptive bit-rate streaming can leverage the same HTTP web servers used to deliver all other content over the Internet.

 With no single clearly defined or open standard for the digital rights management used in the above methods, there is no 100% compatible way of delivering restricted or time-sensitive content to any device or player.
 This also proves to be a problem with digital rights management being employed by any streaming protocol.

-The method of segmenting files into smaller files used by some implementations (as used by HTTP Live Streaming) could be deemed unnecessary due to the ability of HTTP clients to request byte ranges from a single video asset file that could have multiple video tracks at differing bit rates with the manifest file only indicating track number and bit rate.
-However, this approach allows for serving of chunks by any simple HTTP server and so therefore guarantees CDN compatibility.
-Implementations using byte ranges such as Microsoft Smooth Streaming require a dedicated HTTP server such as IIS to respond to the requests for video asset chunks.